EmmaLawlor/Quizzy-Rascal/README.md

 ![image](https://user-images.githubusercontent.com/84344402/130523014-e1ab75a5-ea8f-44d6-a56d-a0d0633b927a.png)

     - The first issue regarding displayUserResult is due to the file structure of the site.
-This function is defined in annother file and used here, which is not take into account by JSHint.
+This function is defined in another file and used here, which is not take into account by JSHint.
     - Of the 5 unused variables detected, 3 were deleted from the file (quizBox, answerBtn and result) as they were not used in the project.
-    - The variables checkAnswer and musicControl flagged as undefined as these are called from the html page using onclick fucntion.
+    - The variables checkAnswer and musicControl flagged as undefined as these are called from the HTML page using onclick function.

 - The JavaScript file for the Result page returned no errors or warnings

 ![image](https://user-images.githubusercontent.com/84344402/130523108-2eef7482-ea0f-4586-810e-a1f41bbed627.png)

 ### Manual Testing
-Manual testing of all features of the site were carried out on a number of devices and browsers, as detailed in [this document](https://1drv.ms/b/s!AtrJulJDGsm2pgfk5eR_CTdHovEF)
+Manual testing of all features of the site was carried out on a number of devices and browsers, as detailed in [this document](https://1drv.ms/b/s!AtrJulJDGsm2pgfk5eR_CTdHovEF)

 *Preview*
 ![image](https://user-images.githubusercontent.com/84344402/130518972-c83cbc1b-300c-4617-a4ad-7ea1bb51313d.png)